Kim Possible (video game series): PC

 Disney's Kim Possible: Legend of the Monkey's Eye was released for the PC on May 16, 2006.
 Monkey Fist has discovered the most potent mystic monkey power of all the Monkey's Eye.
 With the force of the Monkey's Eye, Monkey Fist is plotting to create an evil ape empire by transforming every human into a monkey.
 Players control Kim, in battles against the evil villain, Monkey Fist, including three boss battles.
 Players must defeat Monkey Fist and save the world.
 Players kick, punch, and jump their way through six different levels battling Monkey Ninjas and Mecha-Monkeys in three unique locations to crush Monkey Fist's attempt at world domination.
 Players power-up by picking up teleporter mini-cells, static shields, Bueno Nacho Tacos, and teleporter power cores to gain strength over enemies and secure access to new areas.
 The goal is to defeat Monkey Fist and steal back the Monkey's Eye to save mankind.

 Java ME

 Disney's Kim Possible was released for the Java ME phones in 2007.
 Kim's dad has been kidnapped by the evil Drakken, who's holed up with his victim at the top of his tower HQ.
 It's up to young Kim, with only the assistance of Rufus, her naked mole rat of a sidekick, to rescue her father and end Drakken's nefarious scheme.
 Gameplay consists of puzzle, where player should got to take the stairs up all 50 floors and make his way across the colour-changing floors.

 Reception

+The Academy of Interactive Arts & Sciences nominated Kim Possible: What's the Switch for "Children's Game of the Year" at the 10th Annual Interactive Achievement Awards.

+By November 2006, the series sold more than 1 million units.